 - The program will make no adjustment to students’ grades obtained at the LSE.

-Each summer study abroad program will have a mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
+Each summer study abroad program will have at least one mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
 The Program Director will contact program participants with details.
 Emory College Study Abroad will also require all students to complete a mandatory online pre-departure orientation by April 15.
 This assignment will be deployed through Canvas early April.

 Summer Study Abroad Refund Policy

 Summer Study Abroad Information for Visiting Students